zulip/zulip/docs/linters.md

-Zulip does extensive linting of much of its source code, including Python/JavaScript files, HTML templates (Django/handlebars), CSS files, JSON fixtures, Markdown documents, puppet scripts, and shell scripts.
+Zulip does extensive linting of much of its source code, including Python/JavaScript files, HTML templates (Django/handlebars), CSS files, JSON fixtures, Markdown documents, puppet manifests, and shell scripts.

 For some files we simply check for small things like trailing whitespace, but for other files, we are quite thorough about checking semantic